 If the interview is foreseen in the assessment, the context, the focus, the time limits, and the criteria are defined.
-The other assessment methods used, and their documented results should be considered.
+The other assessment methods used and their documented results should be taken into account.

 The main development is in the training of the assessors to use the method.
 But a scheme with questions and sub-questions can support the assessors.